hbechara/SortedMaps/README.md

 and certainly will have some flexibility for the departure time on a specific day.
 We can handle such a query by ordering our keys lexicographically.
 Then, an efficient implementation for a sorted map would be a good way to satisfy users’ queries.

+Complete the FlightQuery class to implement the SortedTableMap interface and to return a requested flight within a flexible departure date.